nvbf/cupassist-auto-signup/README.md

 ## Know problems

-some of the players in the database do not have a profixio id, then we can not sign the player up. some of the players have duplicates entries, this could lead to a problem.
+* some of the players in the database do not have a profixio id, then we can not sign the player up.
+* some of the players have duplicates entries, this could lead to a problem.
+* the tournament needs to be open for ppl to signup.
+So if this fails, check if you are able to sign someone up manually